Abhishekkanojiya3/My-LLM-Twin/README.md

 It runs as a set of Python microservices that crawl your content, process it through a real-time streaming pipeline, store it in a vector database, and serve it through a chat UI backed by an LLM.

-This project started from the open-source **[LLM Twin course by Decoding ML](https://github.com/decodingml/llm-twin-course)** and has been substantially reworked to run fully locally, without requiring paid cloud infrastructure:

 - **Groq-powered inference** instead of AWS SageMaker — no fine-tuning deployment, no GPU cloud costs.
 Query expansion, self-query, reranking, and final generation all run on Groq's free-tier API.
 - **Fixed for local/Windows development** — resolved several environment-loading and MongoDB replica-set bugs that only surface when running outside Docker.
 - **Redesigned chat UI** — a custom-themed Gradio interface with clear request/response bubbles.